RHEcosystemAppEng/oracle-ocpv-benchmark/README.md

-# Automated Oracle Benchmarking & Observability on OpenShift Virtualization
+#  Oracle Benchmarking & Observability on OpenShift Virtualization

-This repo automates the setup and execution of **HammerDB TPC-C benchmarks** against Oracle databases.
-We leverage **Ansible** for provisioning and configuration, integrating Oracle's Observability Exporter with **Grafana** for an **OpenShift-native observability stack**.
-The primary objective is to automate Oracle performance testing on **RHEL VMs provisioned via OpenShift Virtualization**.
+This repo automates the setup and execution of **HammerDB TPC-C benchmarks** against Oracle databases.We leverage Ansible for provisioning and configuring the environment, enabling automated benchmark execution.

----
+The solution also provides instructions on how to integrate Oracle's Observability Exporter with Grafana to create an OpenShift-native observability stack.
+Our primary objective is to automate Oracle performance testing on RHEL VMs provisioned via OpenShift Virtualization

 ## Project Functionality